Your Commonly Asked Questions

 After your Emergency Physician House Call™, Dr. Sterba completes and updates your medical records and he communicates directly with other doctors.
 He must order supplies, inventory and resupply 92 Medical/Surgical Kits making up the PORTABLE ER®.

 Please do not call Dr. Sterba after hours for some other brand new or unrelated medical problem he is not treating.
-Please call your Primary Care Doctor.
-You should call 911 and go to the nearest hospital ER if you or your family member or caregiver feel you have an emergency or you can't reach your doctor.
+Please call your Primary Care Provider/Physician.
+You should call 911 and go to the nearest hospital ER if you or your family member or caregiver feel you have an emergency or you can't reach your PCP.

 "Can I just come over to your house to be treated?"